 Answer:

-- This car is mine.
+- This bicycle is mine.

-- Those books are yours.
+- Those pencils are yours.

-To further hone your understanding, try the exercise below.
 Fill in the blanks with the appropriate demonstrative adjective:

 Answer: